60 Credits | 2 Years

 Students of this program may be eligible for the T.E.A.C.H.
 Early Childhood WISCONSIN scholarship.
 T.E.A.C.H.
 Early Childhood® WISCONSIN provides higher education scholarships to professionals who work in regulated early childhood and school age care settings seeking approved credit-based education, such as the Early Childhood Education associate degree.

 As an E-CHiLD student at Northwood Tech, you can earn credentials each step of the way!
-Graduates of this program will also earn a Child Care Services Technical Diploma, Preschool Education Professional Pathway Certificate (and upon commission completion, The Registry Preschool Credential), and Group Child Care Essentials Pathway Certificate.
+Graduates of this program will earn an E-Connect Child Care Services technical diploma and a Group Child Care Essentials pathway certificate.

 Strong Employment Rate

-According to Northwood Tech’s 2019-2020 Graduate Survey Responses, 100 percent of the early childhood education graduates were employed within six months of graduating.
-Typical careers available for graduates include childcare teacher, public school or Head Start teacher assistant, program director and more.
+According to Northwood Tech’s 2020-2021 Graduate Survey Responses, 75 percent of early childhood education graduates were employed within six months of graduating.
+Typical careers available for graduates include childcare teacher, public school or Head Start teacher assistant, program director, and more.